marklemay/dependent_data_elimination/README.md

 ### Has anyone workd out the meta theory of deppendnet pattern matching "directly"?
 * without, for instance, compiling to eliminators
+* was done in https://jesper.sikanda.be/files/overlapping-and-order-independent-patterns.pdf, but with non-standard ordering semantics